Microsoft Windows: Product line

+History

 The term Windows collectively describes any or all of several generations of Microsoft operating system products.
 These products are generally categorized as follows:

 Early versions

 The history of Windows dates back to 1981 when Microsoft started work on a program called "Interface Manager".
+The name "Windows" comes from the fact that the system was one of the first to use graphical boxes to represent programs; in the industry, at the time, these were called "windows" and the underlying software was called "windowing software."
 It was announced in November 1983 (after the Apple Lisa, but before the Macintosh) under the name "Windows", but Windows 1.0 was not released until November 1985.
 Windows 1.0 was to compete with Apple's operating system, but achieved little popularity.
 Windows 1.0 is not a complete operating system; rather, it extends MS-DOS.
 The shell of Windows 1.0 is a program known as the MS-DOS Executive.
 Components included Calculator, Calendar, Cardfile, Clipboard Viewer, Clock, Control Panel, Notepad, Paint, Reversi, Terminal and Write.
 Windows 1.0 does not allow overlapping windows.
 Instead, all windows are tiled.
 Only modal dialog boxes may appear over other windows.
 Microsoft sold as included Windows Development libraries with the C development environment, which included numerous windows samples.

 Windows 2.0 was released in December 1987, and was more popular than its predecessor.
 It features several improvements to the user interface and memory management.
 Windows 2.03 changed the OS from tiled windows to overlapping windows.
 The result of this change led to Apple Computer filing a suit against Microsoft alleging infringement on Apple's copyrights (eventually settled in court in Microsoft's favor in 1993).
 Windows 2.0 also introduced more sophisticated keyboard shortcuts and could make use of expanded memory.